HeinoPortfolio/MS_Comp_Sci/7 Full Stack Web Development/READMe.md

 - Back-end web development
 - Database support for the web application

-???? web application framework was studied, and projects implementing a full web application were created.

 # Competencies

--
--
--
--
+- Able to design and develop full-scale web applications.
+- Apply security requirements for web applications.
+- Able to design and develop multi-tiered web architectures.
+- Able to design and implement data-driven web applications.
+- Design and develop web applications that allow user interactions.

 # Technologies and Concepts Used

 The concepts and technologies used to create and complete the assessments are the following:

+- React
+- MongoDB
-- Python
+- Express
-- ??? framework
+- Node.js

 # Course Files